Opposition in Central African Republic calls for repeat of disrupted election

 The electoral commission said on Tuesday that around 800 of a total 5,408 polling stations did not open because of insecurity.

-“Given that the elections ... were not an expressision of the will of the Central African people,” the coalition demanded the “outright cancellation and repeat of elections”.
+“Given that the elections ... were not an expression of the will of the Central African people,” the coalition demanded the “outright cancellation and repeat of elections”.

 Campaigning was marred by threats from armed groups after several candidates, including Bozize, were barred from running.